Discrete Optimization Methods for Group Model Selection in Compressed Sensing: Algorithms with Exact Projection Oracles

-Let $G=(V,E)$ be a graph.
-A \emph{tree decomposition} of $G$ is a tree $T$ as follows.
-Each node $x \in V(T)$ of $T$ has a \emph{bag} $B_x \subseteq V$ of vertices of $G$ such that the following properties all hold: \begin{enumerate} \item $\bigcup_{x \in V(T)} B_x = V$. \item If $B_x$ and $B_y$ both contain a vertex $v \in V$, then the bags of all nodes of $T$ in the path between $x$ and $y$ contain $v$ as well.
-Equivalently, the tree nodes containing the vertex $v$ form a connected subtree of $T$. \item For every edge $vw$ in $G$ there is some bag that contains both $v$ and $w$.
-That is, vertices of $G$ can be adjacent only if the corresponding subtrees have a node in common. \end{enumerate} The \emph{width} of a tree decomposition is the size of its largest bag minus one, i.e. $\max_{x \in V(T)} |B_x|-1$.
-The \emph{treewidth of $G$}, $\mbox{tw}(G)$, is the minimum width among all possible tree decompositions of $G$.
+Let $\bar G=(V,E)$ be a graph.
+A \emph{tree decomposition} of $\bar G$ is a tree $T$ where each node $x \in V(T)$ of $T$ has a \emph{bag} $B_x \subseteq V$ of vertices of $\bar G$ such that the following properties hold: \begin{enumerate} \item $\bigcup_{x \in V(T)} B_x = V$. \item If $B_x$ and $B_y$ both contain a vertex $v \in V$, then the bags of all nodes of $T$ on the path between $x$ and $y$ contain $v$ as well.
+Equivalently, the tree nodes containing the vertex $v$ form a connected subtree of $T$. \item For every edge $vw$ in $E$ there is some bag that contains both $v$ and $w$.
+That is, vertices in $V$ can be adjacent only if the corresponding subtrees in $T$ have a node in common. \end{enumerate} The \emph{width} of a tree decomposition is the size of its largest bag minus one, i.e. $\max_{x \in V(T)} |B_x|-1$.
+The \emph{treewidth of $\bar G$}, $\mbox{tw}(\bar G)$, is the minimum width among all possible tree decompositions of $\bar G$.

 Intuitively, the treewidth measures how `treelike' a graph is: the smaller the treewidth is, the more treelike is the graph.
 The graphs of treewidth one are the acyclic graphs.
 Fig.~\ref{fig:tree-decomposition} shows a graph of treewidth 2, together with a tree decomposition.